-Keep your avocado plant in a sunny area, water so that the soil stays moist but not soggy, and fertilize regularly with an all-purpose houseplant fertilizer.
+Keep your avocado plant in a sunny area with warm weather, water so that the soil stays moist but not soggy, and fertilize regularly with an all-purpose houseplant fertilizer.
 If you notice the leaves turning yellow, you may be overwatering.

 This is what a healthy avocado plant grown from seed will look like.
 If yours is drooping or the leaves look yellow, stop watering as much.

 Note: you may need to repot your avocado plant as it grows since a healthy plant will eventually need a larger pot.
 Wait until it has mature, well-established roots to transplant.

 Growing from a young tree

 Though you can grow an avocado from the pit for a decorative houseplant, you will have more luck by growing a graft of a dwarf variety avocado tree if you want to harvest avocado fruit.
 Interestingly, avocados grown in a nursery aren’t actually grown from seed, but rather are cloned from already existing avocado trees in warm weather.
 This means that they will bear fruit because they mature faster and already have the start they need to flourish in warm weather.
 Growing an avocado this way is more likely to bear fruit as opposed to growing from avocado seed.